Pay just $7.50 for postage

 SEE FOR YOURSELF!Try NOW!

-There are few universally loved recipes that scream “DINNER!” more than pull apart rolls.
-You may think that heavenly soft, pillowy gluten free bread isn’t possible, but this gluten free pull apart dinner rolls recipe is here to prove you wrong — it’s quite possibly the best gluten free bread, ever.
+There are few universally loved recipes that scream “DINNER!” more than pull apart dinner rolls.
+You may think that heavenly soft, pillowy gluten free bread isn’t possible, but this gluten free pull apart dinner rolls recipe is here to prove you wrong — it makes quite possibly the best gluten free dinner rolls … ever.

-Just seeing them in the pan or in a basket on the table means that something good is coming.
-That’s why I just had to share a recipe for these Parker House style Gluten Free Pull Apart Dinner Rolls with you — we shouldn’t be expected to go without these treasures just because we’re gluten free!
+Seeing them in the pan or in a basket on the table means that something good is coming.
+That’s why I just had to share a recipe for these Parker House style Gluten Free Pull Apart Dinner Rolls with you — you deserve it!
+And none of us should be expected to go without these treasures just because we’re gluten free!

 But Chef Patrick Auger is who I have to thank for taking my gfJules Flour and creating the foundation for this incredible recipe.
 He is a recipe developing machine, and luckily he loves using my flour!
 He has also been super excited about how fresh my flour can keep baked goods for days afterwards.

-Check out this video showing how to make these soft and springy gluten free pull apart dinner rolls!
+And lest you fear these are too difficult for you to make, check out my video showing how to make these soft and springy gluten free pull apart dinner rolls!

 Looks delish, doesn’t it?

-I’ve re-worked the recipe somewhat since he shared his with me, but the bones are his, so thank you, Patrick!
+I’ve re-worked the recipe somewhat since he shared his with me, but the “bones” of the recipe are his, so thank you, Patrick!

 My favorite technique to make these gluten free pull apart rolls is to use a large ice cream scoop dipped in water before scooping the sticky dough.